Printing Chinese or other Non English Characters on your Kitchen Tickets

 Chapter 4.
 Using the Star Kitchen Buzzer

 If you use Star thermal printers, Star offers the Star Kitchen Buzzer, which TouchBistro supports in version 6.1 and later.
 TouchBistro does not currently sell the Star Kitchen Buzzer.
-However you may purchase the item from the Star site or sites like Amazon.com.
+However, you may purchase the item from sites like Amazon.com.
 Because thermal printers are silent, the kitchen buzzer can be attached to provide an auditory cue to kitchen staff when a new ticket has arrived.

 Section 1.
 Installing the Kitchen Buzzer

 These steps assume you’ve already configured your thermal printer for use.
-If not, see Setup Your Printers in the Setting Up TouchBistro guide.
+If not, see the Setup Your Printers guide.

 2. Open TouchBistro and access the Printers & KDS screen (Admin | Admin Settings | Printers & KDS).

 4. Enable Use Kitchen Buzzer / Ticket Alarm.

 6. If you are a Pro user (multi-iPad), repeat this for all iPads you have.